 4. Does PLM accept transferees from other schools?

 For the undergraduate and professional levels, PLM does not accept transferees.
-Scholars are admitted only as freshmen after passing the required PLMAT or MCAT; Provided, however, that the applicant has not previously taken the same and has not yet enrolled in any higher education institution.
+Scholars are admitted only as freshmen after passing the required PLMAT (MCAT for the College of Medine or CLAT for the College of Law); Provided, however, that the applicant has not previously taken said admission test and has not yet enrolled in any higher education institution at said level.

 For the graduate level, subjects may be accredited based on the evaluation by the school authorities.
 For specific details and requirements, applicants are advised to confer with the respective graduate schools they intend to apply for.
 See contacts here.

 5. May I shift to another course during the course of my study?
 If I'm a full scholar, do I carry this status after shifting?

 A scholar may shift from one major field of concentration to another or from one college to another during the Second Semester (PAO No. 27, s.
 2006), provided the requisites are met.
 For a list of such requirements, pls. click here.

 A full scholar in Good Standing who shifts or transfers to another college or degree program shall keep his/her non-paying status.